7RU7H/Archive/Security-Disciplines/Red-Team/Red-Team-Theory/Red-Team-Weaponization.md

 ## Delivery

-See [[File-Transfers]], [[Windows-File-Transfers]] and [[Data-Exfiltration-Defined]] all containing some basic and advance uses, while exfiltration maybe in the title these methods can be using internally to transfer files potential with [[Port-Redirection-And-Tunneling]].
+See [[File-Transfers]], [[Windows-File-Transfers]] and [[Data-Exfiltration-Defined]] all containing some basic and advance uses, while exfiltration maybe in the title these methods can be using internally to transfer files potential with [[Port-Redirection-And-Tunnelling]].
 But with that stated there is also delivery via:
 - Email
 - SMS
 - Controlling IoT devices